unified-doc/unified-doc/readme.md

 - [`unified-doc-parse-text`][unified-doc-parse-text]

 ### Search Algorithms
-Search algorithms use a unified interface to return search results when searching against a `doc`'s `text` content.
+Search algorithms use a unified interface to return search results when searching against a the `textContent` of a `doc`
 - [`unified-doc-search-regexp`][unified-doc-search-regexp]

 ### Hast Utils